vbetsch/seven-wonders/README.md

 ## 🧩 About the Board Game

-**Seven Wonders: Duel** is a 2-player competitive strategy game where players develop their civilization across three Ages.
+**Seven Wonders** is a 2-player competitive strategy game where players develop their civilization across three Ages.
 Each Age uses a specific pyramid-like structure of cards, with some cards visible and others hidden until revealed.